CosmosPlatform/cosmos-ui/README.md

-# cosmos-ui
+# CosmosUI

-UI for the Cosmos Platform
+UI of the Cosmos Platform

+Run with `bun dev`